Cakestorm/Group-15-Practical/README.md

 ```
     .\\venvName\\Scripts\\activate.bat
 ```
-3. If this is the first time you are running the app, install the required python dependencies as stated in the `requirements.txt` file:
+3. **If this is the first time you are running the app, install the required python dependencies** as stated in the `requirements.txt` file:
 ```
     pip install -r requirements.txt
 ```
 You can ignore this step in subsequent runs.

-4. You can now start the server by running:
+4. **You can now start the app server by running**:
 ```
     flask --app server.py run
 ```